Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 All raised dead minions gain
 * 500 fortify health
-* resist poison 100%
+* Resist poison 100%
-* resist disease 100%
+* Resist disease 100%
 * Resist shock 60
-* resist frost 95
+* Resist frost 95
-* fortify Unarmed 50.
+* Fortify Unarmed 50.

-If cast while wearing Ahzidal's ring of necromancy they get in addition
+If Raise dead spell is cast while wearing Ahzidal's ring of necromancy the minion will get in addition to the above:-

-* weakness to fire is reduced to 25.
+* Weakness to fire is reduced to 25.
-* resist Damage 250
+* Resist Damage 250
-* resist Magic 25
+* Resist Magic 25

 On spell running out, the minion will return to a dead body and can be raised again.